-Fig. 6 presents a few rules for the artefacts in the sample solutions we introduced in Fig. 1.
-For instance, Rule R1 is associated to process Prc1 and involves entry port P1 and exit port P2; it states that a given correlation is valid if there is one message at port P1 and zero or one correlated message at port P2.
-Similarly, Rule R6 is associated to Solution2; it states that a given correlation is valid if there is one message at port P5, one correlated message at port P6, and one or more correlated messages at port P4.
+Figure §6 presents a few rules for the artefacts in the sample solutions we introduced in Figure §1.
+For instance, Rule R1 is associated with process Prc1 and involves entry port P1 and exit port P2; it states that it validates a given correlation as long as there is one message at port P1 and zero or one correlated message at port P2.
+Similarly, Rule R6 is associated with Solution2; it states that it validates a given correlated message at port P6, and one or more correlated messages at port P4.